juliaraices/Rotation1P1/README.md

     as were the *drosophila#.sh* scripts.

 After this steps to get the expression the R scripts to check which D. melanogaster cell cycle better correlates to the stages
     of B. jarvisi and B. oleae embryogenesis.
-After this the interest genes were analysed to see if their expression changed or not from D. melanogaster to B. jarvisi/oleae.
+After this the interest genes were analysed (scripts: analysis.R , analyses_relative.R , analysis_extra.R , analysis_relative_extra.R , bootstrap.R , bootstrap_extra.R) to see if their expression changed or not from D. melanogaster to B. jarvisi/oleae.
 Graphics were produces for all steps.

 ## Part 3